-- ii.
-The WTO shall provide the forum for negotiations among its members concerning their multilateral trade relations in matters dealt with under the Agreement in the Annexes to this Agreement. - The WTO shall administer the Understanding on Rules and Procedures Governing the Settlement iii. of Disputes. - The WTO shall administer Trade Policy Review Mechanism. iv. - With a view to achieving greater coherence in global economic policy making, the WTO shall V. cooperate, as appropriate, with the international Monetary Fund (NIB) and with the International Bank for Reconstruction and Development (IBRD) and its affiliated agencies.
+- i.
+The WTO shall facilitate the implementation, administration and operation and further the objectives of this Agreement and of the Multilateral Trade Agreements, and shall also provide the frame work for the implementation, administration and operation of the multilateral Trade Agreements. - ii.
+The WTO shall provide the forum for negotiations among its members concerning their multilateral trade relations in matters dealt with under the Agreement in the Annexes to this Agreement. - iii.
+The WTO shall administer the Understanding on Rules and Procedures Governing the Settlement of Disputes. - iv.
+The WTO shall administer Trade Policy Review Mechanism. - With a view to achieving greater coherence in global economic policy making, the WTO shall cooperate, as appropriate, with the international Monetary Fund (IMF) and with the International Bank for Reconstruction and Development (IBRD) and its affiliated agencies.

 The above five listings are the additional functions of the World Trade Organization.
 As globalization proceeds in today's society, the necessity of an International Organization to manage the trading systems has been of vital importance.
 As the trade volume increases, issues such as protectionism, trade barriers, subsidies, violation of intellectual property arise due to the differences in the trading rules of every nation.
 The World Trade Organization serves as the mediator between the nations when such problems arise.
-WTO could be referred to as the product of globalization and also as one of the most important organizations in today's globalized society
+WTO could be referred to as the product of globalization and also as one of the most important organizations in today's globalized society.